enzofrancescaHM/RoomXRNative/readme.md

 the apk is now in: yourProject/android/app/build/outputs/apk/debug/app-debug.apk

 ## Reset and Clean project
-every time we add some package we have to reset ancd rebuild the
+every time we add some package we have to reset and rebuild the
 project, we can do by executing the following codes from project's root:
 ```
 watchman watch-del-all